 Performance Credit - the return you receive on a Term End Date from the Index Option(s).
-We base Performance Credits on Index Values and Index Returns after application of any Participation Rate up to the Cap, any Trigger Rate, or any Buffer or Floor.
-Performance Credits cannot be negative with the Index Protection Strategy with Trigger Index Options.
-However, Performance Credits can be negative with the Index Dual Precision Strategy, Index Precision Strategy, Index Guard Strategy, and Index Performance Strategy Index Options.
+We base Performance Credits on Index Values and Index Returns after application of any Participation Rate up to the Cap, any Trigger Rate, or the Buffer.
+Performance Credits can be negative.
 If Performance Credits are negative, you can lose principal and previous earnings.

 Performance Lock - a feature that allows you to capture the current Index Option Value during the Term.
 A Performance Lock applies to the total Index Option Value in an Index Option, and not just a portion of that Index Option Value.
 After the Lock Date, Daily Adjustments do not apply to a locked Index Option for the remainder of the Term and the locked Index Option Value will not receive a Performance Credit on the Term End Date.
-We will not execute a Performance Lock on Index Protection Strategy with Trigger Index Options if the Daily Adjustment is zero.

-Proxy Investment - provides a current estimate of what the Performance Credit will be on the Term End Date taking into account any applicable Buffer, Floor, Trigger Rate, Cap, and/or Participation Rate.
+Proxy Investment - provides a current estimate of what the Performance Credit will be on the Term End Date taking into account any applicable Buffer, Trigger Rate, Cap, and/or Participation Rate.
 We use the Proxy Investment to calculate the Daily Adjustment on Business Days other than the Term Start Date or Term End Date.
 For more information, see Appendix C.